Introduction

 Game developer

 Starting in the pre-internet era, we traveled to the UK and Germany to visit computer shows and approach publishers.
 Our productions were published worldwide on diskettes, and received positively by international game magazines, such as The One (UK) and Amiga World (USA).
 Titles include Hoi and Clockwiser.
 Platforms include Amiga, CD32 console, MS-DOS and Windows.
 Among our publishers was the British Thalamus, known from classic Commodore 64 games.
-More info can be found in the Team Hoi game developers section of my LinkStack page.
+More info can be found in the Team Hoi game developers section of my links page.

 Magazine author and editor